Conservatory of Ho Chi Minh City: History

 Historically, the precursor of this university was Music Division of Gia Định College of Fine Arts (simply called Gia Định Art College, predecessor of Ho Chi Minh City University of Fine Arts).
 In 1956, this division is split from Gia Định Art College to become National Conservatory of Music.
 When the dramatics faculty was added to the school education programme, this school was renamed National Music and Dramatics School with 2 main education fields: music (European music and Vietnamese national music or Vietnamese traditional music) and dramatics (principally Vietnamese traditional dramatics).

 After the Fall of Saigon on April 30, 1975, the school was renamed Ho Chi Minh City National Music School.
-The dramatics division was split to establish Ho Chi Minh City Dramatics School (today Ho Chi Minh City Cinematics and Dramatics College) in 1976.
+The dramatics division was split to establish Ho Chi Minh City Dramatics School (today University of Theatre and Cinema Ho Chi Minh City) in 1976.

 From 1978, the dancing education program was added to the school education scope.
 On February 2, 1980, the school was given university status by the Vietnamese government and was renamed Ho Chi Minh City Conservatory.

-Education courses
+Training programmes

 The schools scope of education includes the following courses: